 The first step to understanding your inbound marketing ROI is to understand what your sales funnel looks like.
-A typical client inbound marketing funnel has the following four categories:
+A typical client inbound marketing funnel looks like this:

-For the first three areas (awareness, engagement, and lead generation), use your analytics data to determine what your average conversion rate is for each category then compare it to the tangible fourth category—sales.
+For the three areas (identify, connect and explore), use your analytics data to determine what your average conversion rate is for each category then compare it to the tangible fourth category—advise.

 As you go through this process, working backward in some cases, you’ll discover a dollar expenditure that applies to each bucket into which you can split your inbound marketing efforts.

 After that, demonstrating ROI is as simple as comparing those numbers to the amount of sales those efforts generated.
 If the number is positive, then the budget should be increased.